JGrzybowski/RavenDB-demo/README.md

 RavenDB-demo
 ============

-An MVC 4 application created during the first week of an internship in July 2013 in [Billennium](http://www.billennium.pl/) by [Pawel Michna](http://pawelmichna.com) and Jan Grzybowski.
+An MVC 4 application created during the first two weeks of an internship in July 2013 in [Billennium](http://www.billennium.pl/) by [Pawel Michna](http://pawelmichna.com) and Jan Grzybowski.
 Its purpose is to demonstrate the functionality and ease of use of [RavenDB](http://ravendb.net/).

 ## Running ##